DorisWarren/Daisy_Long_Legs/README.md

 ## UVP

+* PURPOSE OF THE TALL DAISY CREATION

 * _Allowing users to have access to a simple platform, where you can purchase plants and have them delivered to you._
-* _To allow users to buy a variety of plants through an eCommerce platform._
+* _Users will be able to buy a variety of plants through an eCommerce platform._
-* _Solving the problem of having to take time to drive to a nursery._
+* _Tall Daisy solves the problem of having to take time to drive to a nursery._
-* _
+* _It will make it easier for people who do not have the time to get around or have access to plants by having them delivered to them._

 ## MVP Features